 A student's class standing is determined by the number of credits earned and/or accepted upon transfer.
 The following table lists the credits required for each class:

 Freshman 0-44.9 Sophomore 45-89.9 Junior 90-134.9 Senior 135 or more

-Students holding Bachelor's degrees are considered graduate students whether or not they are admitted to a graduate degree program.
+Students holding bachelor's degrees are considered graduate students whether or not they are admitted to a graduate degree program.
 Satisfying graduation requirements depends not only on the number of credits completed (a minimum of 180) but also on completion of all other degree requirements.

 Full-time and part-time students are determined by the number of credits for which they are registered.
 Full-time undergraduate is 12 credits or more.
 Three-quarter-time undergraduate is 9-11 credits.
 One-half-time undergraduate is 6-8 credits.
 Full-time graduate is 10 or more credits.
-One-half-time is 5-6 credits.
+One-half-time graduate is 5-6 credits.

 A 2.8 or higher cumulative GPA is recommended for students seeking an overload.

-Graduate: 15 credits - Normal Graduate load 16 credits or less - No permission required 17-19 credits - Major Department Chair or Dean approval required 20 or more credits - School or Graduate Dean's approval required
+Graduate: 15 credits - Normal Graduate load 16 credits or less - No permission required 17-19 credits - Major Department Chair or Dean approval required 20 or more credits - Graduate Dean's approval required

 Seniors may enroll in graduate level courses (501 and above) with the approval of both the instructor of the course and the Department Chair.
 Credit earned in these courses may meet undergraduate or graduate program requirements, but not both.
 Students wishing to designate the course for graduate credit must obtain approval from the Dean of Graduate Studies and Research.